jegelstaff/formulize/docs/data-findAllEntriesWithAllValues.md

 ---
 layout: default
-permalink: developers/API/classes/data_handler/findFirstEntryWithAllValues/
+permalink: developers/API/classes/data_handler/findAllEntriesWithAllValues/
 ---

-# findFirstEntryWithAllValues( <span style='font-size: 14pt;'>(array) $elementsAndValues, (string | array) $operator = "=", (string) $fieldsToReturn = "entry_id" </span> )
+# findAllEntriesWithAllValues( <span style='font-size: 14pt;'>(array) $elementsAndValues, (string | array) $operator = "=", (string) $fieldsToReturn = "entry_id" </span> )

 ## Description

-Gets the first entry id which matches all of the values specified for the corresponding elements specified.
+Gets all the entries that match all of the values specified.
 Values must match the raw value stored in the database, and won't necessarily be human readable (could be an id number, etc).
+Returns an array of results.

 ## Parameters